Dubautia latifolia: Conservation

 Dubautia latifolia was federally listed as an endangered species of the United States in 1992.

 The very low seed count in wild plants shows that there might be a reproduction problem.
 Seedlings and young plants are not commonly seen.
-Banana poka, an invasive vine, is one of the most dangerous species when it comes to Dubautia latifolia conservation.
+Banana poka (Passiflora tarminiana), an invasive vine, is one of the most dangerous species when it comes to Dubautia latifolia conservation.
 The vine kills D. latifolia trees by completely covering their canopies with heavy vines.
 It also faces threats from illegal marijuana cultivation, which not only destroys natural habitat, but also could further bring invasive species into the area.

 Threats to this species and its habitat include feral pigs, feral goats, rats, and deer.
 Invasive plant species that threaten it include Santa Barbara daisy (Erigeron karvinskianus), kahili ginger (Hedychium spp.), lantana (Lantana camara), airplant (Kalanchoe pinnata) and firetree (Myrica faya).
 Conservation efforts include the collection of seeds and the planting of young plants in appropriate habitat.